Denoder/nuxt-module-alternatives/README.md

 - Finally run `npm install` to have them symlinked.
 - You can then add them to the `modules` or `buildModules` like you would in Nuxt with the same named aliases.

-Alternatively you can use gitpkg to install these modules.
+Adding them to workspaces will install the dependencies.
+Alternatively you can use the npmjs releases.

 **Other Modules**